kibblewhite/IDataProtectionFirebase/README.md

 ### Note

-Check out the three unit tests and scan through the `appsettings.Test.json`.

-You can also use the `sample-json-credentials.json` as reference.
+Check out the unit tests and you can also use the `credentials.sample.json` as reference.

-This is just a note to remind me of the nuget publish command:
+This is just a note more for me than for you, to remind me of the nuget publish command:
 ```bash
 dotnet nuget push IDataProtectionFirebase\bin\Release\net6.0\publish\IDataProtectionFirebase.*.nupkg -k [api-key-here /] -s https://api.nuget.org/v3/index.json
 ```